-When it comes to wrapping candles, you don’t need much because you may improvise with something as basic as a tissue.
-Tissue papers perform much better than wrapping papers, and they give the present bag a really cute finish.
+When wrapping candles, you don’t need much because you may improvise with something as basic as a tissue.
+Tissue papers perform much better than wrapping papers, and they give the present bag a charming finish.
 Tissue papers are also easier to deal with due to their low weight.
-Let’s get started on the operation, but first make sure you have everything you’ll need: a candle, a gift bag, tissue, ribbons, a thread, double-sided tape, and scissors.
+Let’s get started on the operation, but first, make sure you have everything you’ll need: a candle, a gift bag, tissue, ribbons, thread, double-sided tape, and scissors.

 Stages of wrapping candles

 - The best candle making jars at home

 - Pack Size: 12

 Step 1: Place the candle on a piece of tissue paper to protect it

 If the candle falls, the tissue protects it from damage.
 Put the candle on the tissue paper first.
 In this situation, you may use two pieces of tissue paper, so wrap it between them.
 Cut the tissue paper to size if it’s a large piece.

 Step 2: Wrap the Candle

 Bring the tissue paper’s corners up to the top of the candle.
 Make sure the base is secure, and use tape to fix the bottom if you’re using two tissue papers.

 Step 3: Make a beautiful design of your choice at the top